 I wish I had surround sound for this game.
 Even through my standard tv speakers I could hear the epic scale of what Quantum Break is doing.
 Hearing the piercing ripples of time and the stutters ripping apart, it’s pure awesomeness.
 Although, there were some instances where the sound effects didn’t quite line up with actions on-screen.
 That being said, the voice over work is what takes the cake here.
 So much life and emotion was poured into these characters.
 You can hear their struggle, their pain, their fight.
 It stands as the pillar to why great voice over work can make a game come to life.

 Quantum Break continues Remedy’s legacy of delivering a solid, story driven, action experience.
-Though it has seen many changes since its initial debut, Quantum Break’s foundation has remained intact in delivering a first class experience for the Xbox One.
+Though it has seen many changes since its initial debut, Quantum Break’s foundation has remained intact in delivering a first class experience for the PC.
 It has its moments where it bares its drawbacks with muddy controls and foggy direction.
-Mostly though, Quantum Break stays the course and is easily Xbox One’s newest piece of eye candy.
+Mostly though, Quantum Break stays the course and is easily the PC’s newest piece of eye candy.
 A system seller?
 Probably not.
 A must-play for a system owner?
 Absolutely.

 Subscribe to our mailing list